About Sibylle

 Zen meditation practice since 1996 with various teachers, especially Thich Nhat Hanh and Sylvia Wetzel.

-Studied political science (CH) and peace studies (UK).
+Studies in Political Science (CH) and Peace Studies (UK).
 2003 - 2012 Stay in the Middle East (Lebanon, Palestine, Egypt), working for international political and humanitarian organizations.

-From 2012 to 2022 self-employed with her own studio THE LOOP as a Conscious Leadership Coach.
+From 2012 to 2022 self-employed at THE LOOP as a Conscious Leadership Coach.
 Further training as a Breathwork Facilitator.

-Since 2012, she has been practicing body-oriented voice training and vocal improvisation with teachers from the Centre Artistique, Roy Hart, and An Chen.
-In 2019, she co-founded Kirtan Bern and became a choir director.
+Since 2012, body-oriented voice training and vocal improvisation with teachers from the Centre Artistique, Roy Hart, and An Chen.
+Since 2019, co-founder of Kirtan Bern and director of the Mantra Choir Bern.

 The Longer Story

-• At the age of 19, I set off to learn from the Vietnamese Zen master Thich Nhat Hanh in France to learn the art of inner and outer peace.
-I experienced for the first time what it feels like when a person lives and teaches from presence.
-His message hit me in the heart: "To suffer is not enough.
+• At the age of 19, I set off to learn the art of inner and outer peace from the Vietnamese Zen master Thich Nhat Hanh in France.
+For the first time, I experienced what it feels like when a person lives and teaches from presence.
+His message hit me right in the heart: "To suffer is not enough.
 A good practitioner must know how to handle the pain in her - and she is capable of generating joy at any moment of the day to nourish and to heal herself.
 That is the art of happiness."
-Zen meditation and the practice of mindfulness in everyday life have been with me for many years and have become my daily anchor.
+Zen meditation and the practice of mindfulness in everyday life have been with me for all those years and have become my daily anchor.

-• After studying political science (Geneva, Paris and Zurich) and peace studies (Bradford, UK), I worked for many years in the Middle East for international humanitarian and political organizations, including in Lebanon, Palestine and Egypt.
-I was inspired by the idea of being able to contribute to peace.
-In Lebanon in 2005, together with local professionals, I founded the NGO DROPS and ran it on a voluntary basis for 10 years.
+• After studying Political Science (Geneva, Paris and Zurich) and Peace Studies (Bradford, UK), I spent a decade in the Middle East working for international humanitarian and political organizations, including in Lebanon, Palestine and Egypt.
+I was inspired by the idea of devoting my life‘s work to ending suffering and making peace.
+In 2005, together with local professionals, I founded the NGO DROPS in Lebanon and ran it on a voluntary basis for 10 years.
 My years in the Middle East were turbulent and characterized by intense emotions of all kinds.
-Only in retrospect did I realize how much I had hollowed myself out internally with my good intentions in resisting the war.
+Only in retrospect did I realize how much I had hollowed myself out with my good intentions.

 • Back in Switzerland, the time had come to shift the focus of my attention from the political structures of the world to the dynamics of my inner life.
 I was able to work through difficult life experiences and post-traumatic stress, deepen my meditation practice and get to the bottom of my personality structure.
 I am especially grateful for the teachers who accompanied me during this phase: Mayssa Dimechkie, Brigit Lang, Ananta Steuder, Henry Shukman (Sanbô Kyôdan), Sylvia Wetzel and Tara Brach.

-At some point, I realized that I was hearing the same message from all these different sources: the invitation to be a vigilant and friendly companion to myself and my vulnerability, and to carry my inner fire into the world in the smallest possible steps.
-In other words: There is no path outside except the one we also take inside.
+At some point, I realized that I was hearing the same message from all these different sources, time and time again: This lifetime is an invitation to be a wakeful and friendly companion to myself and my own vulnerability.
+I carry my inner fire into the world with the smallest possible steps - for the benefit of all beings.
+In other words: There is no path on the outside except the one we also take on the inside.

-• For our external effectiveness, we need a clear and solid inner ground.
-My own life journey has taught me this lesson.
+• We need a clear and solid inner ground to take effective action in this world.
+My own life journey has powerfully taught me this lesson.
 Our personal power stands and falls with our presence.
-Caught in reactive patterns, we may be very busy with important issues - but lack clarity, insight, compassion and creativity.
-These qualities are of paramount importance to humanity given the state of our world.
+Caught in reactive patterns, we may be very busy with important issues - but we lack clarity, insight, compassion and creativity.
+These qualities are of paramount importance to humanity today.

-I have received wonderful tools for a conscious and courageous daily life from the Co-Active Institute , Jim Dethmer, Diana Chapman, Deb Katz, and the Conscious Leadership Group , as well as certification as a leadership coach.
-Breathwork has also become an integral part of my daily life as a tool for consciously moving energies in my body and thus overcoming mental blocks.
+From the Co-Active Institute, and from Jim Dethmer, Diana Chapman, Deb Katz and the Conscious Leadership Group , I have received wonderful tools for a wakeful and courageous daily life - as well as certifications as a leadership coach.
+Breathwork has also become an integral part of my daily life as a tool for consciously moving stuck energy in my body.

-For ten years, I accompanied people as a coach in my studio THE LOOP in Bern in their personal transformation processes using these tools and was able to experience how they were able to “shift” from reactive patterns into physical presence and thus shape their life paths consciously and effectively.
+For ten years, I accompanied people in their personal transformation processes as a coach in my studio THE LOOP in Bern using these tools.
+I was able to experience how we can shift from reactive patterns into our embodied presence and thus shape our unique paths through life by walking them.

 During this time, body-oriented voice work with An Chen and the Centre Artistique Roy Hart unexpectedly opened up new worlds to the voice as the deepest expression of my being.
 Mantra chanting became my spiritual home, and in 2019 I founded Kirtan Bern together with Balts Nill and Dominic Senn.